Princeton Application 2026

 Commissioned: by the US Army Strings for their 75th Anniversary Celebration concerts at the Kennedy Center and at Georgetown University

-The Strings’ hope was for something overtly fiddle-adjacent, and I was glad to have a chance to experiment with ways of producing rhythmic drive in the bow in the context of the group’s overall classical bent.
+The Strings’ hope was for something overtly fiddle-adjacent, which feels like a substantially different project from the concerto.
+They are classical players, so I was glad to have a chance to experiment with ways of producing rhythmic drive in the bow arm that might mimic a more experienced fiddler’s.
+I referred, as often, to my hero Sam Bush’s powerfully rhythmic bow arm.

 Five Fiddle Tunes (2025)